michael-ouyang-projects/Intelligent-Trash-Can/README.md

 * python ~/tensorflow/models/tutorials/image/imagenet/classify_image.py

 	```
-	// you should get some tags and scores.
+	Should get some tags and scores
 	```

 ----------------------------------------------------------------------